onsi/gomega/index.md

     Ω(ACTUAL).Should(
         ConsistOf([]SOME_TYPE{ELEMENT1, ELEMENT2, ELEMENT3, ...}))

-succeeds if `ACTUAL` contains preciely the elements passed into the matcher.
+succeeds if `ACTUAL` contains precisely the elements passed into the matcher.
 The ordering of the elements does not matter.

 By default `ConsistOf()` uses `Equal()` to match the elements, however custom matchers can be passed in instead.
 Here are some examples: